IFB-ElixirFr/sandboxbioscenarios/linux_basics_session01/steps/step05.md

 ls -s -h Data
 ```

-You can merge short form options using a single dash as prefix.
+You can combine short form options using a single dash as prefix.

 Try: